abhayagiri/beginning-our-day/manuscripts/ay/ay-all.md

 present-moment perception, to develop a mastery around it, we have to cultivate the perception repeatedly, over and over again.
-When some little obstacle pushes us off in this direction or that direction, we do our best to find our way—to find a direction in which we can drop all obstacles and come back to the present.
+When some little obstacle pushes us off in this direction or that direction, we do our best to find our way---to find a direction in which we can drop all obstacles and come back to the present.

 Experiencing the present moment is always a relief and always